-The University of Colorado Denver | Anschutz Medical Campus ("the University") is committed to maintaining a positive learning, working, and living environment.
-The University prohibits discrimination on the basis of race, color, national origin, sex, age, disability, pregnancy, creed, religion, sexual orientation, veteran status, gender identity, gender expression, political philosophy, or political affiliation in admission and access to, and treatment and employment in, its educational programs and activities.
+CU Denver is committed to maintaining a positive learning, working and living environment.
+University policy and Title IX prohibit discrimination on the basis of race, color, national origin, sex, age, disability, pregnancy, creed, religion, sexual orientation, veteran status, gender identity, gender expression, political philosophy or political affiliation in admission and access to, and treatment and employment in, its educational programs and activities.